FarronF/limerick-council-meetings/meetings/2020/10/14-Virtual Meeting of the Economic Development, Enterprise & Planning SPC/Minutes - Meeting of the Economic Development, Enterprise & Planning SPC - 8th June 2020.md

 While Members welcomed the presentation, they suggested that Byelaws for street trading

-should be reviewed before the plan is enacted, that local authority staff be on-hand to identify--- pressure points and monitor queues once businesses reopened and that a reduction in
+should be reviewed before the plan is enacted, that local authority staff be on-hand to identify
+---
+pressure points and monitor queues once businesses reopened and that a reduction in

 interest rates applied to business loans should also be examined.